 • Price.
 The nonsynchronized reserve price is determined by the opportunity cost of the marginal nonsynchronized reserve unit.
-The nonsynchronized reserve weighted average price for all hours in the RTO Reserve Zone \$0.13 per MW in 2017.
-The price cleared above \$0.00 only 1.7 percent of hours.
+The nonsynchronized reserve weighted average price for all hours in the RTO Reserve Zone was \$0.71 per MW in the first three months of 2018.
+The price cleared above \$0.00 in 9.3 percent of hours.